 The precursors to the pizza originated not in Italy but in the Middle East, where people were baking thin flatbreads with no topping more than 2000 years ago – to test the temperature of their ovens.

-400 pizzerias in 24 countries bear the “Vera Pizza Napoletana” seal.
+657 pizzerias in 38 countries bear the “Vera Pizza Napoletana” seal.
 Two hundred are in Italy and 54 in Japan.
-The only German restaurant to hold this distinction is the 485 Grad in Cologne.
+In Germany, the restaurants Malafemmena in Berlin and the Pergola in Kaufbeuren are the only ones to hold this distinction.

 The Pizza Connection was a drug ring operated by the Sicilian Cosa Nostra.
 It smuggled heroin into the United States from Sicily (often in tomato cans) and distributed it through its own pizzerias